 Summing it up: Udemy Review

-All in all, Udemy is a great place to start learning coding and web development.
+All in all, Udemy is the perfect place to start learning coding and web development as a total beginner.

 Depending on the course you choose, Udemy may not always deliver consistent quality.
 However, don’t let that scare you off.
 It is rather easy to find the best courses available simply by reading student feedback before purchasing.